lbl-srg/obc/specification/source/useCases.rst

    Successful End Condition     Implemented VAV sequence with customized control,
                                 ready for performance assessment
                                 (Use case :ref:`use_case_per_ass`) and
-                                ready for export in CDL.
+                                ready for export in CDL for subsequent implementation.
    ---------------------------  ---------------------------------------------------
    Failed End Condition         n/a
    ---------------------------  ---------------------------------------------------